A father and his son carry firewood to their house in the winter.

 Outdoor winter chores for 7 to 10 year olds

-The winter months can be downright rough for kids staying and enjoying being active, especially since much of our time is spent indoors.
-Snow days, cold-weather days, and holidays can sometimes lay the groundwork for too much sedentary time combined with too much tech time, an adverse combination for our kids and our minds and bodies during the cold.
+The winter months can be downright rough for keeping kids active, especially since much of our time is spent indoors.
+Snow days, cold-weather days, and holidays can sometimes lay the groundwork for too much sedentary time combined with too much screen time, a less-than-ideal combination for our kids’ minds and bodies.

-According to the Canadian 24-Hour Movement Guidelines, children and youth should be getting an accumulated 60 minutes of exercise per day, even in the winter months.
+According to the Canadian 24-Hour Movement Guidelines, children and youth should be getting at least 60 minutes of exercise per day, even in the winter months.

-Here are some easy age-appropriate outdoor chores for 7 year olds and some more involved ones for kids up to 10 years old to encourage everyone to stay motivated to move.
+Here are some easy age-appropriate outdoor chores for 7 year olds and some more involved ones for kids up to 10 years old.

 Take out the trash and recycle

-Carrying the household trash to the outdoor trash cans and emptying the recycling bin into the larger one are tasks that can be easy for an older child.
-Younger children can get the hang of it if they’re strong enough to lift the bag over the side.
-Have a trial run initially to show them how.
-First, have them help you cinch the sack and tie it, then have them help take it out to the trash bins.
-You want to be sure they’re strong enough to hold the trash bag to avoid unnecessary trash spillage, and if they’re not, this is a good task for them to only assist you.
+Carrying your household garbage can to the outdoor bins—and doing the same with your family’s recycling—are great tasks for for an older child.
+Younger kids can also get the hang of it if they’re strong enough to lift the bag over the side of the large bin.
+Have a trial run to show them how.
+First, have them help you cinch the bag and tie it, then have them help take it outside and show them where it goes.
 Or consider this chore a team carry-and-lift job, where older children complete the task and younger children carry smaller wastebasket-size bags, open and hold doors for exiting and entering, and place lids on the cans.
-Remind them to secure the lids tightly to keep animals out and the trash in.
+Remind them to secure the lids tightly to keep wildlife out and the trash in.

 Clear paths by shovelling snow